nntanh/Kubernetes_install_cluster_Vagrant/README.md

 <details><summary><b>What is Kubernetes?</b></summary>

-**Kubernetes (K8s)** is an open-source platform that is used to deploy and manage container.
+**Kubernetes (K8s)** is an open-source platform that is used to deploy and manage container (Container runtime).
 Below are some basic concepts in Kubernetes:

-- **Node:** A server as cloud instance, VM of premise or computer where container can be deployed and run.
+- **Node** is a server such as cloud instance, VM of premise or computer where container can be deployed and run.
 There are 2 types:

     **Worker Node:**